Retinal detachment

 Prevention of retinal detachment

-If you have a tear or hole in your retina, you may be able to have preventive laser treatment or cold treatment (cryotherapy) to repair it.
-This may help stop a retinal detachment developing.
+If you have a tear or hole in your retina, you may be able to have laser treatment or cold treatment (cryotherapy) to repair it.
+This may help to stop a retinal detachment developing.

-You may be able to reduce your chance of getting a retinal detachment by helping to prevent the causes.
-This includes wearing eye protection if you’re doing DIY or during contact sports.
-If you have diabetes, keeping it under control will help to prevent the eye problems that can lead to retinal detachment.
+You may be able to reduce your chance of getting a retinal detachment.
+This is particularly important if you’re very short sighted.
+You should wear eye protection if you’re doing DIY or during contact sports.

 For more information, see our section: Treatment of retinal detachment.